NiamV/GravitySimulator/README.md

 This is a python program that simulates gravity between many particles.
 It outputs a folder of images which can be combined into a video.

+## Requirements

+This simulation uses Pillow (a variant of PIL) to create the images of the simulation.

 ## Specifying the Particles

 The particles are created using the class  `Particle` and have 3 parameters: